No matter the type of bank, KYC and AML activity will be a legal requirement. So, read on to find out about the role of KYC and AML in banking.

 Know Your Customer (KYC)

-KYC stands for "Know Your Customer" and is based on financial firms, such as banks, knowing who their customers are and therefore understanding whether or not specific people, organisations or transactions can be trusted.
-Additionally, KYC related procedures also enabled banks to better understand their customers to help them manage their risks in a well-judged manner.
+KYC stands for know your customer and is based on financial firms, such as banks, knowing who their customers are and therefore understanding what risks they may pose to their business.
+KYC processes help financial institutions establish trust i.e. whether or not specific people, organisations, or transactions can be trusted.

-The KYC process is most successful when banks build up a holistic profile of an applicant during customer onboarding.
+A KYC process is most successful when banks build a holistic profile of an applicant during onboarding.
 Completing effective customer due diligence is one of the best ways to prevent money laundering from taking place in the first place.
+Then that profile can be honed, refined, and developed overtime throughout the customer lifecycle.

-A series of KYC checks might seem like it wouldn't do much to stop criminals carrying out illegal financial transactions, but in fact they can be extremely effective in stopping bad actors or illicit organisations from getting a foothold from which to carry out their illegal activities.
-KYC is therefore a crucial part of any banks anti-money laundering activities.
+A series of KYC checks might seem like they wouldn't do much to stop criminals opening accounts fraudulently or carrying out illegal financial transactions, but in fact they can be extremely effective in stopping bad actors or illicit organisations from getting a foothold in legitimate financial institutions and using them as part of their criminal operations.
+KYC is therefore a crucial part of any bank's approach to anti-money laundering and compliance.

-If your organisation is struggling to get a handle on its AML processes and is falling behind when it comes to KYC at customer onboarding, regulatory technologies - or RegTech - such as PassFort's could be ideal for you.
+If your organisation is struggling to digitally transform compliance processes; get a handle on its AML tasks; and falling behind when it comes to KYC, then using regulatory technology or regtech solutions, such as PassFort, a Moody's Analytics company, could be ideal for you.

-Our SaaS solutions make it much easier to see which customers may be trying to break money laundering laws.
-PassFort allows you to automate KYC and AML checks, and keep track of your customers on an ongoing basis – no matter what type of bank you are or the types of customer you serve.
-You might work with individuals or institutions, but PassFort is able to automate your KYC and AML processes and bring in compliance professionals from within your organisation where they add most value i.e. in decision making, judgement or analysis.
+Our SaaS solutions make it much easier to see which customers pose the highest risk, and those who may be trying to break money laundering laws.
+PassFort allows you to automate compliance processes and integrate a series of KYC and AML checks.
+You can keep track of your customer information and risk profiles on an ongoing basis – no matter what type of bank you are or the types of customer you serve.
+You might work with individuals or organisations, but PassFort is able to automate your KYC and AML processes and bring in compliance professionals from within your organisation where they add most value i.e. when decision making, judgement, or analysis are needed.

 KYC and AML are some of the most important compliance requirements for any bank, so make sure you get them right with the help of PassFort.
-Please get in touch anytime to discuss your compliance challenges and how we might be able to help.
+Please get in touch anytime to discuss your compliance challenges and how we might be able to help you solve them.